-Minimum and maximum inter-fire periods have been defined for vegetation communities known to occur within the Headland.
+Minimum and maximum inter-fire periods have been defined for vegetation communities known to occur within the reserve.
 These are shown in Table 3.

-Revegetation areas within the Headland have not been included within this assessment process.
-Due to the potentially young age of these communities it is noted that prescribed biodiversity thresholds may have detrimental effects.
-These factors need to be considered during future HR planning conducted prior to burning.
+Revegetation areas within the reserve have not been included within this assessment process.
+Due to the potentially young age of communites within these areas it is noted that prescribed biodiversity thresholds may have detrimental effects.
+Such factors are to be considered during future HR planning conducted prior to burning.

-An evaluation of fire history and biodiversity fire regime thresholds for mapped vegetation communities has been undertaken for the entire Headland.
-The current fire threshold status and resultant ecological fire requirements for vegetation within the Headland have been determined and may be seen in Figures 5 and 6 respectively.
+An evaluation of fire history and biodiversity fire regime thresholds for mapped vegetation communities has been undertaken for the entire reserve.
+The current fire threshold status and resultant ecological fire requirements for vegetation within the reserve have been determined and may be seen in Figures 5 and 6 respectively.
 An explanation of these categories can be seen in Table 2.

-The information above has been considered in determining the Prescribed Operation Schedule (see Section 5).
+The information above has been considered in determining the prescribed operation schedule (see Section 5).

-Where the minimum inter-fire threshold has not been reached (i.e. it has not been burnt too frequently), an indication of the number of burns permitted within the life of the plan has been provided.
+Where the minimum inter-fire threshold has not been reached (i.e., it has not been burnt too frequently), an indication of the number of burns permitted within the life of the plan has been provided.